lynx-x-ray-observatory/soxs/doc/source/command_line/spectra.rst

       --emax EMAX           The maximum energy in keV.
 Default: 50.0 --nbins NBINS         The number of bins in the spectrum.
 Default: 10000 --apec_vers APEC_VERS
                             The version of the AtomDB tables to use.
-Default:
-                            3.0.3
-      --no_broadening       Set this to turn off thermal and velocity broadening.
-      --absorb              Whether or not to apply foreground galactic absorption.
+Default: 3.0.3 --absorb              Apply foreground Galactic absorption.
       --nh NH               The hydrogen column in units of 10**22 atoms/cm**2.
                             Default: 0.02
-      --clobber             Whether or not to clobber an existing file with the same name.
+      --clobber             Overwrite an existing file with the same name.
+      --broadening          Turn thermal and velocity broadening on.
+On by default.
+      --no_broadening       Turn thermal and velocity broadening off.
+On by default.

 Examples
 ++++++++